CalvinKrist/FractalRenderer/README.md

 # DistributedFractalNetwork
 Fractal Editing and Distributed Rendering

+Program  Requirements:
+	-At least Java 8
+	-A jdk if one wants to use custom layers.
+Otherwise, a jre will do -A decent computer (4gb ram recomended, intel cpu gen 5+)

+How to install:
+	-Place the .jar in a new folder.
+Launch the jar.
+	-The jar will create all the folders it needs within the folder you placed it.
+Do not delete these.
+The program is now ready for use.

 Navigating the fractal:
 	-click around on the fractal to move the viewport -Click ',' to zoom in and '.' to zoom out